Mirza Zafar: Death

-He died in 1921 of Cholera in Natore Sadar, British Raj.
+He died in 1921 of cholera in Natore Sadar, British India.

 Later successors and legacy

 The estate which he inherited was extended outwards and was made up of fragmented lands belonging to the declining Ruling family of Natore, which was at one point the second largest estate in all of Bengal after the Maharajas of Burdwan.
 His son, Jalaluddin Mirza inherited the position after his death in Bengal.